 3. Always say “Thank You”.
 (Joseph Palmer)

 John has always been intrigued by science and the way things work.
 This passion and a desire to work in the space program led him to Michigan Tech where he graduated with a degree in Metallurgical Engineering in the mid-eighties.
 A lucky break gave him the opportunity to apply for a metallurgical position at a failure analysis lab in Irvine, California, and he has been living in the LA area ever since.
-During this time he has helped design, build, and inspect hardware that is currently flying on the International Space Station, worked in research and development of orthodontic appliances, awarded two patents, and written two popular books on the brewing of beer.
-Currently he is Quality Manager for a heat treating and brazing company that services the aerospace industry.
-Future writing products will include two more brewing books and some steampunk.
+During this time he has helped design, build, and inspect hardware that is currently flying on the International Space Station, worked in research and development of orthodontic appliances, awarded two patents, and written three popular books on the brewing of beer.
+Future writing products will include more brewing books and some steampunk.